 Is Dermaplaning Good for Wrinkles?

-Dermaplaning is a form of manual exfoliation.
-It removes dead skin and peach fuzz from the surface.
-That can make your skin look smoother right away and help makeup sit better.
-It can also help your skincare products absorb more evenly, which matters if you are trying to support a firmer look over time.
+Dermaplaning is a form of manual exfoliation that removes dead skin cells.
+Dermaplaning also clears peach fuzz from the surface.
+That can make skin look smoother right away, help makeup sit better, and allow skincare to apply more evenly.

-Still, dermaplaning does not rebuild deep collagen loss on its own.
-If your main concern is deep forehead lines or heavy smile lines that stay visible at rest, you usually need a deeper plan.
+What it does not do on its own is rebuild deeper collagen loss.
+If your main concern is deeper forehead lines or smile lines that stay visible at rest, I would usually think of dermaplaning as one step in a bigger plan rather than the full answer.

 Wrinkle TypeDermaplaning EfficacyFort Lauderdale Sun Damage ImpactSkin Ritualist Upgrade